Friction Materials

 Kinetic Friction

-Also known as dynamic friction, occurs between two objects moving relative to each other.
-Both surfaces may be moving or one may be sliding along a stationary object.
+Also referred to as dynamic friction, kinetic friction occurs between two objects that are moving relative to one another.
+In such cases, both surfaces may be in motion, or one may be sliding across a stationary surface.

 Rolling Friction